codesenju/grafana-HA/README.md

 ### Breakdown:
 - Nginx will serve as our Load Balancer.
-- Postgres will store our data.
+- PostgreSQL 12 will store our data.

 ### Quick start:
 ```bash